 Knowledge Gaps 2

 On this page we canvass some interesting hypotheses about Australian Sarus Cranes still awaiting investigation.
-And even the common and better-studied Brolga has its mysteries: for example the New Guinea population is virtually unknown, and the first detailed study of Brolga breeding habitat is only now about to be published.
+And even the common and better-studied Brolga has its mysteries: for example the New Guinea population is virtually unknown, and all Brolga studies in Australia have concentrated on threatened south-eastern populations.

 Issues that are reasonably well-settled – but often not widely appreciated – are in Knowledge Gaps 1.
 More unknowns on numbers, movements, distribution and breeding are in Ozcranes Brolga and Sarus Crane FAQs.